-Loo with a view for sale, no chain
+Loo with a view for sale in Cornwall, no chain

 -

-Loo with a view for sale, no chain
+Loo with a view for sale in Cornwall, no chain

-A former public toilet with a sea view are set to go under the auctioneer’s hammer.
+A former public toilet with a sea view is set to go under the auctioneer’s hammer.

-The ex-convenience in Fore Street in Newlyn, near Penzance in Cornwall, is offered freehold with a guide price of £15,000.
+The loo in Newlyn, near Penzance in Cornwall, is offered freehold with a guide price of £15,000.

 It is being sold by Cornwall Council and subject to planning permission, could be turned into a residential or commercial development.